kubewarden/docs/docs/tutorials/verifying-kubewarden.md

 CLI flag `--certificate-identity` with the full URL.
 :::

-The Kubewarden team is also making efforts to improve the secure supply chain and to make the whole stack SLSA level 3 compliant.
-Therefore, the main artifacts also include SBOM and provenance files.
-In the following sections, we will show how to verify the different artifacts produced by the Kubewarden team and how to ensure the secure supply chain of the artifacts using SBOM and provenance files.

 ## Container images

-To verify the keyless signed container images produced by the Kubewarden team, you can use the `cosign` CLI tool.
+To verify the keyless-signed container images produced by the Kubewarden team, you can use the `cosign` CLI tool.
 For example, to verify the `kubewarden/policy-server` image, you can execute the following command: